 Other Inexpensive & Specialized Business Phone Solutions

 As I mentioned in the beginning, I've used several voip phone solutions for different businesses, and some work better for special situations than others.
-For instance, if you want to track a billboard advertising campaign, you might want to use s special vanity number just for that to see your month over month ROI.
-Or maybe you're running Google Adwords, and want to see the true performance of adding call extensions to your campaigns with a call tracking number...
+For instance, if you want to track a billboard advertising campaign for something like your brick paver company, you might want to use s special vanity number just for that to see your month over month ROI.
+Or maybe you're running Google Adwords for your hypnosis clinic in Orlando, and want to see the true performance of adding call extensions to your campaigns with a call tracking number...
+Or perhaps you started a weekend side business like stucco repair, and only want a business line to deliver calls to a specific ring route...
 There are several situations where different companies work well for those needs, and I talk about them in a bit more detail here if you're looking for s a specific type of number service:

 How To Get A Vanity Number For Your Business